 Armchairs Pontificate from them; or rather, accuse others of so doing.
 The armchair is sundered from the Real World (qv) and no access to truth is possible therefrom.
 Use advisedly: an 'armchair politician' is a caustic insult, but an 'armchair TV critic' has rather less force.

-Barred If you have been barred from a blogger's comments thread it is always because you 'reminded them of some uncomfortable truths', you 'told it like it was' etc, never because you were an insufferable troll or (for example) a tedious prick whose diversionary ramblings and clumsy put-downs were an embarrassment to all but yourself.
+Barred If you have been barred from a blogger's comments thread it is always because you 'reminded them of some uncomfortable truths', you 'told it like it was' etc, never because you were an insufferable troll whose diversionary ramblings and clumsy put-downs were an embarrassment to all but yourself.

 Climbdowns Necessarily 'humiliating'.
 People are 'forced' into them.

-Conspiracy Theory = suggesting that Western governments (or businesses) are anything other than benign or incompetent.
+Conspiracy Theory theories suggesting that Western governments (or businesses) are anything other than benign or incompetent are 'conspiracy theories'.

 Critics Are invariably 'confounded'.

 Difference of Opinion It is axiomatic that your opponent does not, nor ever will, be objecting to the content of your opinion.
-He is necessarily stung by and unable to tolerate the sheer difference of opinion, and his arguments simply express this fact. (copyright J.Hari.)
+He is simply unable to tolerate the sheer difference of opinion, and his arguments simply express this fact. (copyright J.Hari.)
 'You are obviously unable to tolerate any point of view different from your own' etc

 Don't Know.. and frankly you don't care